 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
-Staff Standards met 2.5 Good practice The pharmacy team are empowered to raise concerns about how pharmacy services are delivered and these are responded to.
-3. Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met 4.2 Good practice The pharmacy team are good at ensuring that people take high risk medicines safely.
+Staff Standards met N/A N/A N/A 3.
+Premises Standards met N/A N/A N/A 4.
+Services, including medicines management Standards met 4.1 Good practice The pharmacy team improve the access of flu vaccination services to their local population.
 5. Equipment and facilities Standards met N/A N/A N/A